 One of my favourite places for sundowners, this spot is definitely a scene and has some of the best people-watching, alongside sunset swims, cocktails, food and music.
 The beach below is perfect for a glittering evening dip between courses as the crowds start to wind their way home.
 Given the whole place is made out of rose-coloured terracotta, it reflects that golden-hour light in such a magical way.

 The very first time I went to Ibiza, I fell under its spell.
 The beaches, the food and the barefoot bohemia of the place just scream summer to me.
 I’ve only ever stayed towards the north of the island and love the more rugged beaches, pretty towns and tucked-away lunch shacks that are on offer around this part of the coast.
 You can dip your toe into the day clubs and party scene of the south if you fancy it, but then you feel a million miles away the next day.
-To me, Ibiza has it all and I’ve had every type of trip there, from hedonistic weeks with friends to coupled-up weekends with a boyfriend and unwinding escapes with girls doing very little aside from sunbathing and drinking wine.
-These are my favourite spots I love returning to again and again when I’m lucky enough to make it back to the White Isle.
+To me, Ibiza has it all, and I’ve had every type of trip there, from hedonistic weeks with friends to coupled-up weekends with a boyfriend, and unwinding escapes with girls, doing very little aside from sunbathing and drinking wine.
+These are my favourite spots that I love returning to again and again when I’m lucky enough to make it back to the White Isle.

 THE ICONS UPDATE